Prathamisok/Prediction-of-battery-life-of-lithium-ion-cell/README.md

   The data for each cell included:
   1. Each data is available in two forms which is **MATLAB** and **R**
   2. **Comments** and **type** includes  charging policy and charging type respectively .
-  3. **Cycle data** includes information for each cycle of each cell, and within each cycle,1000s of data points including time, relative time,voltage, current, , temperature.
+  3. **Cycle data** includes information for each cycle of each cell, and within each cycle,thousands of data points including time, relative time,voltage, current, , temperature.

 ## Data Preprocessing ##
 We first count valid cycles in the dataset as rest after rest is not a cycle .

-After that another problem is with cycle type some were reference and most of them were randomized cycles .
+Another problem is with cycle-type; some were references, and most of them were randomized cycles.
 So after this we created our own four parameters cycle_X,battery_count,current and time. cycle_X contain parameters like voltage ,current ,temperature.

 ## Further Processing the data into input form ##